ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 #### Transaction Processing Queries

 - Q1: Load customer profile and allow user to select business or personal accounts.
-- Q2: Find nearby cars based on the passenger Destination.
+- Q2: Find nearby cars based on the passenger Pick up location.
 - Q3: Show all the recommendation with available options to the passenger with price (econnomy options, example : Uber X Share).
 - Q4: Show  all the available cars with Affordable price/ Pet friendly/New Cars/Extra leg room.
 - Q5: Show all the avaialable cars to the passenger with based on pick uptime.